sjd78/kai-ide-user-stories/story/configuration_and_runtime_support.md

 # Configuration and runtime support

 ## Story highlights
-  - Configuration of runtime can be on User or Workspace level
+  - Configuration of the analysis/Kia runtime can be on User or Workspace level

   - Select the runtime to setup and configure, options should support:
     - deployed with the extension itself _(as the default)_
     - portable runtime the developer makes available
     - runtime installed to the workstation (by developer or by admins)

-  - Configure the server
+  - Configure the runtime server
     - Standard configuration view pattern is ok
     - Support storing secretes needed by the runtime
       - Support logging in to services (e.g. login to LLM proxy)